Mat Mania: The Pirania

 A masked "rúdo" themed wrestler fashioned after Mil Mascaras, who often used a mask with a shark teeth design.
 Pirania uses illegal tactics, like choking, and cheating to win his matches.
 He possesses the Player's back body drop.
 He also uses a Clawhold, performed after whipping the Player off the ropes, which drops the Player to his knees almost immediately.
 Perhaps his most effective, and most humiliating, move involves suspending the Player above the mat by grabbing his hair with one hand, and illegally gouging him square in the eyes with the other.
 He also uses an elbow drop as his ultimate move.

 Golden Hulk

 Named "Blues Bloody" in Exciting Hour.
 The TWA World Champion, who uses his strength and skill to overpower his opponent, clearly inspired by famed All Japan Pro Wrestling star, Bruiser Brody.
 In some versions of the game, the world champion changed to more closely resemble Hulk Hogan to reflect the rise of Hogan's popularity, although the character's furry boots (a la Brody) remained intact.
 He was named as Golden Hulk in Mat Mania for the purposes of U.S. licensing, likely to exploit the popular appeal of Hulk Hogan in that market.
 He uses Hogan's "Legdrop of Doom" as a finisher, which Brody also used.
 He also has the Player's body slam (performed one-armed - another homage to Brody) and Elbow Smash, plus a dropkick, which the player's character later gained in Mania Challenge.

-Cameo appearances

-In the crowd, players are able to see: